SUNY New Paltz Guide to Resident Tuition Policy

 Undocumented Aliens and Others without Lawful Immigration Status

 Pursuant to the Federal Immigration and Nationality Act (8 U.S.C. §1623), students who are unable to present valid documentation of their alien status are not eligible for in-state tuition rates.
 Effective July 1, 1998, aliens not lawfully present in the United States are not eligible on the basis of residence within a state for any postsecondary educational benefit unless citizens or nationals of the United States are eligible for the same benefit without regard to state residency.
 However, certain undocumented aliens or others without lawful immigration status may be eligible for the resident tuition rate pursuant to section III.C (3) above.

 The validity of a non-immigrant alien's legal status in the United States is governed by the expiration date on their I-94 Card (Arrival and Departure Card).
 Certain visa categories will have a specific end date on the I-94 (B-2 is an example).
-Other visa categories, such as F-1 and J-1, will have "D/S" (Duration of Status) on the I-94, requiring that the most recent I-20 or DS-2019 be examined to know the expiration date of the stay.
+Other visa categories will have "D/S" (Duration of Status) on the I-94, requiring that the most recent I-20 or DS-2019 be examined to know the expiration date of the stay.
 If the permissible period of stay on a person's I-94 card has passed, that person is without lawful immigration status even if their non-immigrant visa is still unexpired."

-Domicile – a fixed, permanent home to which an individual intends to return whenever absent.
+Domicile – a fixed, permanent home to which an individual intends to return when not in attendance of school.